JesperKarlsson500/MS2-Lilypad-Game/README.md

 I used Lighthouse to check the performance on both mobile and desktop and search for errors.
 I used W3C code validator for both CSS and HTML.
 I test all my functions and checkboxes to make sure they're working.
 I used JSHint to search through my Javascript code.

+### Future improvements
+I want to dry up the code and make it more compact.
+Trying to figure out how everything works took a lot of time so I ended up not drying up any code at all.

 #### When using code validator I found: